The Beginning (Fallout): Plot

 The Brotherhood picks up Maximus and takes him to the base.
-Unsatisfied, as he didn't deliver Wilzig's head, the Elder accuses him of injuring aspirant Dane, until Dane confesses that they injured themselves out of fear of anointment.
-The Brotherhood have Maximus lead them to Moldaver or face the consequences for his actions.
+Unsatisfied, as he didn't deliver Wilzig's head, the Elder accuses him of injuring aspirant Dane, until Dane confesses that they injured themself out of fear of anointment.
+The Brotherhood command Maximus lead them to Moldaver or face the consequences for his actions.
 Meanwhile, Lucy reaches Griffith Observatory, finding a small settlement flying the New California Republic (NCR) flag.
-She enters Moldaver's base at the top of the observatory, finding Hank locked in a cage and a feral ghoul sitting at a table with Moldaver.
+She enters Moldaver's base at the top of the observatory, finding Lucy's father Hank locked in a cage and a feral ghoul sitting at a table with Moldaver.

 In Vault 31, Norm finds a hall of cryogenic pods containing Vault-Tec executives, with reserve listings that include Betty, Hank, and Steph.
-The Brain-On-A-Roomba, revealed to be Bud Askins, reveals that these executives were to be released over time as Overseers for Vault 32 and 33.
-To keep this secret from being revealed, Bud locks the door and leaves Norm the choice between entering one of the pods or starving to death.
+The Brain-On-A-Roomba, revealed to be Vault-Tec executive Bud Askins, reveals that these executives were to be released over time as Overseers for Vaults 32 and 33.
+To keep this secret from being revealed, Bud locks the door and leaves Norm the choice of either entering one of the pods or starving to death.

-A flashback shows Cooper deciding to listen in on his wife via the bug in her Pip-Boy.
+A flashback shows Cooper deciding to listen in on his wife Barb via the bug in her Pip-Boy.
 He enters her office to avoid interference, and agrees to meet her assistant, who is a fan of his.
 In a meeting with Vault-Tec investors Leon Von Feldon of West-Tek, Julia Masters of REPCONN, Robert House of RobCo, and Frederick Sinclair of Big MT, Barb and Bud propose to sell many of their Vaults to be used in various experiments, with three interconnected Vaults (31–33) being reserved for their own experiment.
 Barb assures the investors that the Vaults will be put to use by planning to drop the first nuclear bomb themselves.
-The investors, save for House, discuss torture ideas for vault experiments, all of which being direct references to vaults that can be found in the various Fallout games.
-As a shocked Cooper listens, Barb's assistant is brought in, revealed to be Hank.
+The investors, save for Mr. House, discuss torture ideas for vault experiments, all of which are direct references to vaults that can be found in the various Fallout games.
+As a shocked Cooper listens, Barb's assistant, who is revealed to be Hank, is brought in.